 11- Messi was part of the “Baby Dream Team,” which was Barcelona’s greatest ever youth side.

-13- Messi was pursued by the Royal Spanish Football Federation to join the Spanish Football Team.
-Messi declined the offer.
-To stop further pursuits, the Argentine Football Association organized two under-20 friendlies just so that they can finalize Messi’s status as an Argentine player in FIFA.
+13- Messi pursued by the Royal Spanish Football Federation to join the Spanish Football Team.
+However, Lionel Messi declined the offer.

-14- In the Copa Catalunya, Messi started on condition that he’ll wear a plastic protector mask to cover his broken cheekbone.
-After feeling uncomfortable, Messi took off the mask and scored 2 goals in 10 minutes before getting substituted.
+14- In the Copa Catalunya, Messi splayed with a plastic protector mask to cover his broken cheekbone.
+But after a few minutes, Messi took off the mask and scored two goals in 10 minutes before the substitution.

 15- Messi made his debut for Barcelona against RCD Espanyol at age 17.
-He became the third-youngest player to start for Barcelona and the youngest ever to score for the club.
+Moreover, he became the third-youngest player to start for Barcelona and the youngest ever to score for the club.
 Above all, this is one of the best facts about Lionel Messi.

-16- After his first training session, Ronaldinho recognized the greatness of Messi and told his teammates that he’ll be even better than himself.
-He soon befriended Messi and called him his “little brother.”
+16- After his first training session, Ronaldinho recognized the greatness of Messi.
+Above all, he told his teammates that Messi will become the greatest soccer player.
+Moreover, Ronaldinho befriended Messi and called him his “little brother.”

-17- Messi saved Juveniles A from relegation when he scored five goals in ten games, which includes a hat-trick scored in a Copa Del Rey match while being man-marked by Sevilla’s Sergio Ramos.
+17- Messi saved Juveniles A from relegation after scoring five goals in ten games.
+He scored a hat-trick in a Copa Del Rey match while being man-marked by Sergio Ramos.

 19- On his 18th birthday, Messi signed his first contract as a senior team player.
 He had a buy-out clause of €150 million and the contract extended until 2010.